flopezag/qa-fiware-tutorials/README.md

 ### Steps

 The recommended installation method is using a virtualenv.
 Actually, the installation process is only about the python dependencies, because the python code do not need installation.

 1. Clone this repository.
-2. Create the virtualenv: `virtualenv -ppython3.9 venv`
+2. Create the virtualenv: `virtualenv -ppython3.9 venv`          (depa --> python3 -m virtualenv .venv)
-3. Activate the python environment: `source ./venv/bin/activate`
+3. Activate the python environment: `source ./venv/bin/activate` (depa --> source .venv/bin/activate)
 5. Install the requirements: `pip install -r requirements.txt

 [Top](#top)